 No matter which camera you choose, they all require a cloud storage plan if you want to access your video history.
-Ring, unfortunately, does not provide a discount for multiple cameras.
 Fortunately, the monthly fee is low compared to other cloud camera options.
-For $3/month or $30/year, you will gain access to 6 months of video history.
+For $3/month/camera or $30/year (Ring Protect), you will gain access to 60 days of video history.
 For the Ring Doorbells, the history includes both motion and ring events.
 If you have several Ring cameras, you can subscribe to Protect for $10/month or $100/year (Ring Protect Plus).
 This plan covers an unlimited amount of Ring cameras and adds a lifetime product warranty versus a 1-year warranty without the Protect plan.
 As mentioned above, if you own a Ring Alarm, the $10/month plan will also add Ring Response (24/7 professional monitoring) and cellular backup.

 Another free security feature is motion scheduling.
 Using the Ring app, you can disable events during specific days or times.
 For example, if you’re home every weekday between 5 pm and 6 pm and don’t want your activity recorded, you can schedule the same using the mobile app.
 You can even have multiple rules so that the camera behaves differently on different days and times.

-If you need multiple doorbells, you can do that too.
-In fact, Ring recently launched a feature to make managing multiple doorbells easier.
+If you want multiple doorbells, you can do that too.
+In fact, Ring has a feature that makes managing multiple doorbells easier.
 If you have multiple calls, you can now place live events on hold to answer new calls and switch between calls without hanging up.